graphprotocol/graph-tooling/README.md

 7. Develop your `mapping.ts` against these generated types.
 If you are new to this process, read the [Getting Started](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md#34-write-your-mappings) document for a beginner-friendly walkthrough of The Graph.

+8. Create the subgraph with `yarn create`

-8. Deploy your subgraph to a [Graph Node](https://github.com/graphprotocol/graph-node).
+9. Deploy your subgraph to a [Graph Node](https://github.com/graphprotocol/graph-node).
 The following command builds and deploys the subgraph continuously as you are making changes to it:
     ```sh
     graph \
        deploy \